DATA-606-2023-FALL-TUESDAY/Balaji_Manoj_Jollu/docs/proposal.md

    1.Essential variables: we seek what variables influence property values, such as location, size, amenities, and economic factors.

-   2.Model Effectiveness: They evaluate which machine learning or statistical models, such as linear regression or neural networks, are more effective in predicting prices.
+   2.Model Effectiveness: They evaluate which machine learning or statistical models, such as linear regression or neural networks, are more effective in predicting prices (Linear Regression,Decision Trees and Random Forest,XGBoost or LightGBM,Support Vector,Regression (SVR),K-Nearest Neighbors (KNN)).

    3.Temporal Trends: They study if models can explain for how real estate values vary over